keyboardmedicNL/Twitchgoinglive/Readme.md

     "posttimeout": "timeout in minutes to send message to monitoring server", "checktime": time in minutes between polls,
     "hostname": "adress for local webserver",
-    "webport": port for local webserver,
+    "webport": port for local webserver
 }

 ```